metablockshq/metablocks.world/content/guideChapters/set-authority.md

 The outcome of this chapter is found [here](https://github.com/metablockshq/spl-token-chapters/tree/main/Chapter%2010%20-%20Set%20Authority)

+## Prerequisite

-**NOTE: For the demonstration purpose, we will retain only `create_mint` and `transfer_mint` instructions.
-So remove all the instructions and contexts that are not required.**
+For the demonstration purpose, we will retain only `create_mint`, `transfer_mint` instructions.

+So the remove the following from the previous chapter
+1. `burn_token` instruction
+2. `BurnToken` context

+And remove test case related to it.

 ## How to set authority for token mints ?